Financial Benchmarking Best Practices for Small Businesses

 by | Jan 23, 2019 | Money Management, Processes & Procedures, Scaling & Business Growth, Small Business

-If you are a small business owner, or new to the competitive landscape, you might be at a loss for what this benchmarking term is referring to.
+If you are a small business owner or new to the competitive landscape, you might be at a loss for what this financial benchmarking term is referring to.
 You might assume that it is one of the excess strategies businesses implement, which you can choose or reject based on your current state.
-We can assure you that, it’s not.
-Read on down below and we will get into further detail of exactly what you need to know and should expect when it comes to eCommerce benchmarking best practices for small business.
+We can assure you that it’s not.
+Read on below, and we will get into further detail about exactly what you need to know and should expect when it comes to eCommerce benchmarking best practices for small businesses.

-Knowing where your business stands, and how it measures up to the competition is key!
-Wouldn’t it be great if you could get a company financial snapshot with customized key performance indicators, and achieve immediate insight on your Gross, Profit, Labor/Marketing, New Income, Fulfillment Cost/Labor, Cost per Employee, and more?
+Knowing where your business stands and how it measures up to the competition is key!
+Wouldn’t it be great if you could get a company financial performance snapshot with customized key performance indicators and achieve immediate insight into your Gross Profit, Labor/Marketing, New Income, Fulfillment Cost/Labor, Cost per Employee, and more?

 Good news!
-Our developers just launched a powerful new benchmarking tool, and we want to offer you to try it out!
-Get a sneak peek at where your eCommerce business is, and how you measure up to the competition!
-Compare your prices to your competition, and to the industry as a whole to see where adjustments can be made.
+Our developers just launched a powerful new financial benchmarking tool, and we want to offer you a chance to try it out!
+Get a sneak peek at where your eCommerce business is and how you measure up to the competition!
+Benchmarking involves running financial comparisons of your prices to your competition and the industry as a whole to see where adjustments can be made.
 This is an incredible offer, and all you have to do is schedule a call.

-The inspiration for benchmarking comes from the Japanese in regards to the strategy they undertook after World War II to improve their economy compared to others.
+The inspiration for financial benchmarking comes from the Japanese and the business practices they undertook after World War II to improve their economy compared to others.
 The same principle applies to the corporate world.
 In the past few decades, the ever-evolving competition in all kinds of markets and economies has made benchmarking necessary.
 Without having set standards, KPIs, and metrics, businesses nowadays don’t stand a chance against the globalizing competition.

-In its very basic essence, benchmarking can be simply a comparison of your company and the best in the industry.
-The term itself goes down to the core of the word bench.
-Topographers define it as a mark or center point made by one player in the landscape that is elevated.
-Simply put, it is a mark that others in the same landscape and can be used as a reference point to adjust their direction.
+In its very basic essence, benchmarking compares your company’s performance with the best in the industry.
+The term itself goes down to the core of the word “bench.”
+Topographers define it as an elevated mark or center point made by one player in the landscape.
+Simply put, it is a mark that others in the same landscape can use as a reference point to adjust their direction.

-When it comes to defining benchmarking in the business context, it is the measurement of the corporate landscape to identify what player is outperforming all the other ones.
-That particular organization’s performance is the said benchmark.
-It is then up to other players in the market to improve their performance to match it.
+When it comes to defining financial benchmarking in the business context, it is measuring the corporate landscape to identify which player is outperforming all the others.
+That particular organization’s performance is the benchmark.
+It is then up to other players in the market to improve their financial performance to match it.

-But with all that said, benchmarking is not just a simple anecdotal comparison between you and your competition.
+But with all that said, financial benchmarking involves running more than just a simple anecdotal comparison between you and your competition.
 Combing through a global market with thousands of companies and numerous metrics can be a bit tricky.
-It takes meticulous detective work, comprehensive self-examination, and analytically savvy skills to execute.
+In addition to comparing business practices, it takes meticulous detective work, comprehensive self-examination, and analytically savvy skills to execute.
 While this might sound like a significant amount of hard work, in the end, it is worthwhile.

 Internal Benchmarking

-This type of benchmarking is pretty self-explanatory from the name.
+This type of financial benchmarking is pretty self-explanatory from the name.
 It refers to the comparison of one business operation with another within an organization.
-Unsurprisingly, it is one of the easier ones out of the four types in terms of both research and strategy implementation.
+Unsurprisingly, it is one of the easier ones out of the four types of financial benchmarking in terms of both research and strategy implementation.
+With the right accounting software, internal financial benchmarking is even easier.

 Functional/Industrial Benchmarking